Richard Schell: Career

 He completed preparatory studies and engaged in mercantile pursuits before he moved to New York City in 1830 and became a wholesale dry-goods merchant.
 Schell was also an agent and lobbyist for Cornelius Vanderbilt.

 Political career

 He was a member of the New York State Senate (6th D.) in 1858 and 1859.

 Schell was elected as a Democrat to the Forty-third Congress to fill the vacancy caused by the death of David B. Mellish and served from December 7, 1874, to March 3, 1875.
 After leaving Congress, he resumed mercantile pursuits.

 Personal life

 Schell was married to Helen Lott Jerome (1820–1890), the daughter of Aurora Murray (1785–1867) and Isaac Jerome (1786–1866).
 She was also the sister of Leonard Jerome, the prominent financier, and the aunt of Jennie Jerome, an American who later became Lady Randolph Churchill when she married Lord Randolph Churchill, the parents of U.K. Prime Minister Winston Churchill.

+Death and burial

 Schell died in New York City in 1879, and was buried in the Old Dutch Cemetery in Rhinebeck.